centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 In this example, help is printed if thresholds have not a correct format.

 Then comes the **run** method, where you perform measurement, check thresholds, display output and format perfdatas.
-This is an example to check a snmp value :
+This is an example to check a snmp value:

 .. code-block:: perl